rehierl/node-tree-outliner/about-basics.md

 * A section is not necessarily uni-directional.
 * `s=(...,ni,ni+1,ni+2,...)` - `ni+1` may be a child of `ni`
-  and `ni+2` the next sibling to `ni`
+  and `ni+2` the next sibling to `ni` - or vice versa.
-* A section may consist of siblings only.
+* A section may consist of siblings only - i.e. not parent-of and not child-of.
 * The sequence of a section may contain subsequences that are path sequences.
-* A section may be equal to a path - an extreme case.
+* A section may be equal to a path - i.e. just an extreme case.

 A section is declared by its sectioning node and defined by its node sequence.